Gunlek/Flexshop/README.md

-# Workshop manager
+# Flexshop
 ![Platform](https://img.shields.io/badge/platform-ios%20%7C%20android-%23969696?style=flat-square)
 ![Status](https://img.shields.io/badge/status-active-%234AC41D?style=flat-square)
 [![License](https://img.shields.io/badge/License-CC%20NC%20BY%20SA-%23F37F40?style=flat-square)](http://creativecommons.org/licenses/by-nc-sa/4.0/)

-## What is Workshop manager ?
+## What is Flexshop ?
 ### An educative support
-Workshop manager can be used as an educative tool to allow students to be more autonomous behind their machines.
+Flexshop can be used as an educative tool to allow students to be more autonomous behind their machines.
 ### A tool to enhance security
 Using the app, you can have direct and quick access to useful security rules, risks and required protection equipment
 ### And also more